$H_2$ optimal model reduction of linear systems with multiple quadratic outputs: Optimal model reduction

 \section{Optimal $\CH_2$ model reduction}

-This section contains the main theoretical results of the paper.~\Cref{thm:gradients} presents gradients of the squared $\CH_2$ \LQO system error in~\eqref{eq:H2opt_lqomor} with respect to the reduced-order matrices of the \LQO-\ROM in~\eqref{eq:lqosys_red} as parameters.
-The stationary points of these gradients automatically yield Gramian-based \FONC{}s for the $\CH_2$ optimal model reduction of \LQO systems, which we present in~\Cref{thm:foncs_gramians}.
-To set the stage for these results and make comparisons later on, we first review the Gramian-based $\CH_2$ optimality conditions for linear model reduction due to Wilson~\cite{Wil70}.
+This section contains the main theoretical results of the paper.~\Cref{thm:gradients} presents gradients of the squared $\CH_2$ \LQO{} system error in~\eqref{eq:H2opt_lqomor} with respect to the reduced-order matrices of the \LQO-\ROM{} in~\eqref{eq:lqosys_red} as parameters.
+The stationary points of these gradients automatically yield Gramian-based \FONC{}s for the $\CH_2$-optimal model reduction of \LQO{} systems, which we present in~\Cref{thm:foncs_gramians}.
+These provide a set of structured $\CH_2$-optimality conditions for the \LQO-\MOR{} problem.
+To set the stage for these results and make comparisons later on, we first review the Gramian-based $\CH_2$-optimality conditions for linear model reduction due to Wilson~\cite{Wil70}.